Create-With-Code-Master/1.1-Start-Your-3D-Engines/docs/instructions.md

    - Add an obstacle (and make a commit)
    - Position the camera (and make a commit)
    - Customize the Unity UI (user interface)
-1. Push your changes and push them to GitHub.
+1. Commit and outstanding changes and push them to GitHub.

 [prototype1]: <https://github.com/Create-With-Code-Master/Unit-1-Prototype>